GeopJr/Turntable/README.md

 # FaQ

-- **XYZ player controls is missing**
+- **XYZ player is missing controls**
 - Most likely MPRIS doesn't give us enough info about whether the player supports it or is inaccurate.

 - **What's MBID?**
 - MusicBrainz is, among other things, a big database for song metadata.
-Enabling the option on Turntable, will check if the song to-be scrolled exists and will fix its metadata.
+Enabling the option on Turntable, will check if the song to-be scrobbled exists and will fix its metadata.

 - **When does a scrobble get sent?**
 - A song will be scrobbled either when it hits 4 minutes of playtime or half the playtime, whichever one comes first.
 Playtime does not count while the song is not playing.

 - **What if I have multiple Turntable windows open?**
 - Turntable was built with multiple windows open in mind.
-The scrobbling manager will make sure a filter out requests so only 1 instance of an MPRIS client will get counted.
+The scrobbling manager will make sure to filter out requests so only 1 instance of an MPRIS client will be counted.

 - **CLI can't find any accounts**
 - Use the GUI to set them up.
 They require validation and callbacks which the GUI can handle.

 - **Flatpak can't access my player's cover**
 - Due to the way the sandbox works, Turntable has to get access to its files.
-Please open an issue.
+Please open an issue or give the flatpak access to your host filesystem.

 # Sponsors